Welcome to the Longfield Pegularities for 2008.

 Pegularity 2 - Crow Wood

-and instructions will define your route, but this time
+and simple instructions will define your route, but this time

 you will set your own average speed.
 You won't know the exact distance this time (although

-too, there will be five codewords to collect.
+too, there may codewords to check your route.

 13:00 to 14:30